AsoskovAlexey/Data-mining-project/README.md

   4. in line 14 put a path to the output txt file for storing data.
 THIS FILE SHOULD BE CREATED BEFORE RUNNING THE SCRIPT!

-  pagesaver.py can be used to save pages in html. this code will be used later in the project
+  pagesaver.py can be used to save pages in html. this code will be used later in the project newuser.html is the result of pagesaver saving the special offer page